-Coconut peat or coir was first presented to the Royal Botanical Society in 1862; after initial success, it was relegated to the background due to its inherent problems.
+Coconut peat or coir was first presented to the Royal Botanical Society in 1862; after initial success, it was relegated to the background due to the low quality of the growing medium and the lack of knowledge of the usability of coco coir mix.

 People then believed that coir peat was too much of a problem to use alone, but that it caused impressive indirect results when mixed with potting soil or used as a soil amendment to improve.
-Today, however, it is a popular growing medium for many plants, including cannabis.
+Today, however, it is a popular growing medium for many plants, including cultivating weed seeds.

 What is coconut coir?